rothgar/netdata-wiki/Why-netdata?.md

 ## No root access

 You don't need to run netdata as root.
+If started as root, netdata will switch to the `netdata` user (or any other user given in its configuration or command line argument).

+There are a few plugins that in order to collect values need root access.
+These (and only these) are setuid to root.

 ## Embedded web server